• Skip to main content

 Instructions

-• Whisk the egg and caster sugar together until light and fluffy.
+• Whisk 2 medium free-range eggs and 250 grams caster sugar together until light and fluffy.

 • Pop the bowl of dough in the fridge for an hour or so to chill, and then divide into three even sized discs.
 Wrap in each disc in clingfilm and leave to chill in the fridge overnight.